 The roots of Parés Baltà go back to the 18th century.
 In 1790 the first vines were planted on the estate that now surrounds the winery.

-The old vaulted cellar was constructed in the beginning of the twentieth century, stone by stone.
-Situated 10 meters under ground with a constant temperature of 14-15º C independent of the outdoor temperature, it is perfect for the ageing both of wines and cavas.
+The old cava cellar was constructed in the beginning of the twentieth century, stone by stone.
+Located 10 meters underground with a natural and constant temperature of 14-15ºC, it is the perfect place for the ageing of our cavas.

 We use the most advanced technology in the winemaking process.
 Our pneumatic presses perfectly control the pressing of the grapes in order to be gentle and avoiding damagin the skins and the pips.
 Moreover, we also take care of the temperature of the grapes from the harvest to the end of the fermentation.